TraceMachina/nativelink/nativelink-config/README.md

 The [examples directory](https://github.com/tracemachina/nativelink/tree/master/nativelink-config/examples) contains a few examples of configuration files.

-A very basic configuration that is a pure in-memory store is:
+A very basic configuration that's a pure in-memory store is:

 ```js
 {